zenml-io/zenml-projects/atari-game-play/README.md

 # Atari - Solving Games with AI 🤖

-The purpose of this repository is to demonstrate how ZenML enables you to build complex reinforcement learning application in fairly simple way and we had made use of DQN Agent that solves Atari Games.
+I will be using ZenML to build a model that can solve Atari games using reinforcement learning.
+I will be using the [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) game environment.
+I will be using the [Deep Q-Learning](https://en.wikipedia.org/wiki/Deep_Q-learning) algorithm to solve the game.
+I found this Github repo, [Building a Powerful DQN in TensorFlow 2.0](https://github.com/sebtheiler/tutorials/tree/main/dqn), to get started with our solution.
+I will be using OpenAI Gym which is a toolkit that provides a wide variety of simulated environments (Atari games, board games, 2D and 3D physical simulations, and so on), so you can train agents, compare them.
+I will be using the `BreakoutDeterministic-v4` environment from OpenAI Gym.

 ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.

-At its core, ZenML pipelines execute ML-specific workflows from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.
-There are many built-in batteries to support common ML development tasks.
-ZenML is not here to replace the great tools that solve these individual problems.
-Rather, it integrates natively with popular ML tooling and gives standard abstraction to write your workflows.

-Within this repo, we will use ZenML to build pipelines for developing one of the most powerful reinforcement learning algorithms, DQN, which learns to solve Atari Games using AI.
+In the real world, building reinforcement learning applications can be challenging so I will be using ZenML (an MLOps framework) which allows for the deployment of models which can be used across the organization.
+ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
+Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.
+ZenML pipelines execute ML-specific workflows from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.

 A fully trained agent that plays Atari Breakout, will look like this: ```